Quantum-coherent mixtures of causal relations: Supplementary Notes

 so that the resulting $P(D|E)$ is a convex combination with weight $\lambda$ as well.
 In this case, an upper bound on the mutual information follows.
 It follows that, for fixed $P_{\mathcal{E}}(E)$ and $q$, the largest mutual information is achieved when the distribution $P_{\mathcal{D}}(D)$ is extremal, meaning that it produces one value with certainty.
 We express this as $P_{\mathcal{D}}(D)=\delta(D)$ for short.
 We do not specify which value of $D$ is found with certainty, since the mutual information depends only on the probabilities of different values, but not on their labels.
 By symmetry, in order to maximize the mutual information we must also have $P_{\mathcal{E}}(E)=\delta(E)$.

 The maximal mutual information between $D$ and $E$ for a distribution constrained to the form (\ref{DEprobmix}) is therefore achieved by a distribution of the form

-Under the simplifying assumption that $D$ and $E$ range over an equal number of values, $N$, symmetry suggests that the mutual information is maximal when $q=\frac{1}{2}$, which can be verified analytically.
+In order to evaluate the maximal mutual information explicitly, we make two simplifying assumptions: first, let us assume that the prior distributions $Q(D)$ and $Q(E)$ are both uniform, that is, that we have no additional information about them beyond what we can retrodict from $B$.
+Let us furthermore assume that $D$ and $E$ range over an equal number of values, $N$.
+Symmetry then suggests that the mutual information is maximal when $q=\frac{1}{2}$, which can be verified analytically.
 In this case, we obtain

 with $\log$ denoting the logarithm used to calculate the entropy.
 By contrast, the maximal mutual information between $D$ and $E$ without any constraints is $\log N$.
 If $D$ and $E$ are bits ($N=2$) and we calculate the logarithms in base 2, the upper bound on the mutual information becomes